 Teachers have told The EIS that they want to develop and deepen a shared understanding of the range of poverty-related issues and impacts which learners, their families, and communities, struggle with day after day.
-See, e.g. https://www.eis.org.uk/campaigns/child-poverty
+See, e.g. www.eis.org.uk/campaigns/child-poverty

 We want to respond to teachers' desire for more action on poverty within our schools.
-This professional learning programme aims to meet that need and in doing so, unequivocally names poverty in all its forms as 'The Problem'.
+This professional learning programme aims to meet that need and in doing so, unequivocally names poverty in all its forms as 'The Problem' - and not those who endure it.